rahmjan/LINGI2355-Multicore/01_SpinLocks/JavaMemory.md

 does **not** declare `myArray` as an array of `volatile int`.
 Only the reference to the array is `volatile`.
-Its element are *ordinary* integers, with no guarantees on the visibility of the writes that they receive.
+Its elements are *ordinary* integers, with no guarantees on the visibility of the writes that they receive.
 This is a common source of bugs!

 To use an array of atomic integers, you must declare an array of `AtomicInteger` objects: